Masthead

 • Charity Shops

 Some people keep posting on Twitter about the brilliant bargains they have found in the chazzas, but I have not been so lucky.
-I have looked in all the shops in Heathfield, Crawley, Coulsdon, and Horsham and not seen a single thing that tempted me.
-A good place to look if you want Reader’s Digest classical boxes, 70s easy listening, or the Shadows 20 Golden Greats, but otherwise a big blank so far.
+I have looked in all the shops in Heathfield, Crawley, Coulsdon, Wickford, Haywards Heath, Purley, and Horsham and only picked up one Robert Palmer LP and a couple of classical LPs.
+There is a lot of 70s easy listening out there, and just about every shop has a copy of the Shadows 20 Golden Greats.

 • Car Boot Sales